-As outside temperatures drop, heating our inside spaces is necessary.
+Heating our inside spaces is necessary, but it can be dangerous if not done correctly.
 Using furnaces, fireplaces, and warming vehicles increases the risk of carbon monoxide poisoning.

 Carbon monoxide is a colourless, odourless, and tasteless gas.
 It can come from a faulty appliance or clogged chimney.
 It can also come from poor venting or a buildup of engine exhaust.

-Exposure to highly elevated levels can lead to unconsciousness and even death.
+Exposure to high levels can lead to unconsciousness and even death.

 Know the symptoms